synechron-finlabs/quorum-maker/README.md

 ### Setting up nodes

-Once the repository is successfully cloned, change to the Qorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
+Once the repository is successfully cloned, change to the Quorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
 Choose the option `4` to Setup Development/Test Network.
 This will ask you to provide a project name and number of nodes to be created.
 You can either leave to the default values or enter your choice.

 ![Screenshot 7](https://github.com/synechron-finlabs/quorum-maker/blob/V2.1/img/screenshot7.png)